Who We Are

 Andrew has a regional, national and international reputation as a computing education researcher.
 He has served as a member of both national and international working groups implementing computing, digital technologies, such as learning management systems, formative assessment digital repositories, eportfolios and educational robotics.
 Andrew has actively evaluating the impact of these technologies using both quantitative and qualitative research instruments and disseminating research findings through collaborative publications and conference presentations.
 Currently, Andrew is the Secretary of TPEA and serves on two academic journal and several international conference program committees reviewing the adoption and impact of digital technologies within educational establishments.

-Dave Darwent is a teacher-educator at the Sheffield Institute of Education, Sheffield Hallam University.
-He has over 20 years of teaching experience in inner-city comprehensives and sixth-form colleges, in socio-economically deprived areas, teaching mathematics and I.T. / Computing and working with trainee teachers as Senior Mentor Co-Ordinator.
-Dave also carries out external examination duties for teacher education programmes at Cambridge International Examinations (PDQ Teaching with Digital Technologies) and the University of South Wales (PGCE PCET suite).
-Dave is currently engaged in research into how well prepared teachers are to give meaningful and appropriate praise within feedback and feed-forward.
-He has previously carried out research into, and presented a conference paper on, the use of FaceBook by trainee teachers.
-He has also worked on a research project on the embedding of professional standards in ITE.
-Dave has just joined colleagues at SHU in developing a Mentor qualification MOOC.
+Dave Darwent is a Principal Learning Technologist and leads the PGCert in Digital Teaching and Learning at Sheffield Hallam University.
+He has over 20 years of teaching experience in inner-city comprehensives, sixth-form colleges in socio-economically deprived areas, teaching mathematics and I.T. / Computing and working with trainee teachers as Senior Mentor Co-Ordinator.
+He was a teacher-educator, training teachers for the Post-16 sector, for five years before taking up his current role.
+Dave has experience as an external examiner for teacher education programmes at Cambridge International Examinations (PDQ Teaching with Digital Technologies) and the University of South Wales (PGCE PCET suite).
+Dave is currently engaged in research into how well prepared teachers are to give meaningful and appropriate praise within feedback and feed-forward and is a Doctoral Candidate on an Education Doctorate programme, in which he is researching how Higher Education assessors arrive at assessment judgements and assign grades to students’ work.
+He has previously carried out research into the use of FaceBook by trainee teachers and the embedding of professional standards in ITE.
+Dave co-developed a Mentor qualification MOOC at SHU.
 He blogs for the Society for Education and Training (SET) and SIoE.

 Terry Freedman is a freelance edtech consultant for schools as well as having worked for the Department of Education and Science, Becta and the Teacher Training Agency.
 He is a freelance writer and trainer on edtech and related matters and a keynote speaker on edtech related topics.
 He is the author of over twelve published and self-published books.

-Fellowships and memberships include: Fellow of the Royal Society of Arts, Mirandanet Fellow, Committee Member of Association of Information Technology in Education, Committee Member of the Technology, Pedagogy and Education Association, Associate Member of National Conference of University Professors and Committee Member of the Society of Authors’ Educational Writers Group.
+Fellowships and memberships include: Fellow of the Royal Society of Arts, Mirandanet Fellow, Committee Member of Association of Information Technology in Education, Committee Member of the Technology, Pedagogy and Education Association, Associate Member of National Conference of University Professors and was for several years a Committee Member of the Society of Authors’ Educational Writers Group.